spex-xray/spex-help/source/models/clus.rst

 7. tau_l: the optical depth of the line at line centre.

-8. tau_c: the continuum optical depth (i.e., the optical depth relevant for absorption of the photon in the continuum)
+8. tau_c: the continuum optical depth (i.e., the optical depth relevant for absorption of the photon in the continuum).

-9. photons: the number of photons that leave the cluster (either as original, scattered or splitted photon)
+9. photons: the number of photons that leave the cluster (either as original, scattered or splitted photon).

 10. lost: the number of photons lost by continuum absorption.
 This number, added to the number of escaping photons gives the original number of photons for this line for the Monte-Carlo calculation.